DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Pretty sure once you'll surpass your father, he'll be very proud of you...
 But I'm pretty sure there are not many odd fellows like me who is going to continue serving in military."

-"I know, you're always saying that watching over graveyard is your duty, right, Kay?
+"I know, you're always saying that watching over graveyard is your duty, right, Kai?
 Not to mention, we can never know when hordes of demons will appear.
 And that you want to discover Sid's sword once again"